 - Be sure not to carry on any gels.

-- If you are flying internationally, be aware of rules bringing in food.
+- If you are flying internationally, be aware of the rules about bringing in food or plants.
 Most countries will confiscate them.

 14. Pack Light